Hydrodynamics with triangular point group: Hydrodynamics

 where $(\Inv \TR)^{\,}_a = + 1$ when $\Inv \TR \cdot \rho^{\,}_a = \rho^{\,}_a$, and $(\Inv \TR)^{\,}_a = - 1$ when $\Inv \TR \cdot \rho^{\,}_a = -\rho^{\,}_a$ (i.e., these factors encode the parity under IT of the conserved densities labelled $a$ and $b$).

-Note that $\sigma$ is best understood as a matrix with the $ia$ and $jb$ indices grouped together.
-It must be block diagonal, with different blocks corresponding to distinct irreps of the symmetry group (here, $\dsix$).
-In ordinary fluids, when $a=\rho$, $ia$ transforms as a vector, while for $a=\mom{j}$, ``$ij$" transforms as a rank-two tensor.
-Since vectors and rank-two tensors do not share irreps, $\sigma^{ij}_{ab}$ will be block diagonal, corresponding to incoherent conductivity when $a=b=\rho$ and viscosity \eqref{eq:viscositytensor} when $a=b=\pi$.
-However, in $\dsix$ representations, the rank-two tensor does contain an $R^{\,}_1$ index.
+Note that $\sigma$ is best understood as a matrix by grouping the $ia$ and $jb$ indices; $\sigma$ is then block diagonal, with different blocks corresponding to distinct irreps of the symmetry group (here, $\dsix$).
+In ordinary fluids, when $a=\rho$, $ia$ transforms as a vector, while for $a=\mom{j}$, ``$ij$'' transforms as a rank-two tensor.
+Since vectors and rank-two tensors do not share irreps, $\sigma^{ij}_{ab}$ must be block diagonal, corresponding to incoherent conductivity when $a=b=\rho$ and viscosity \eqref{eq:viscositytensor} when $a=b=\pi$.
+However, in $\dsix$ representations, the rank-two tensor contains an $R^{\,}_1$ index.
 As a consequence, we anticipate that $\sigma^{ij}_{\rho \pi_k} \propto \lambda^{\,}_{ijk}$.
 This coefficient then corresponds to the $\alpha$ term in \eqref{eq:denscont} and $\beta$ term in \eqref{eq:momcont}.

 By \eqref{eq:OnsagerCoeffs}, we should expect $\alpha$ and $\beta$ to be related.
 Charge is even under both time reversal and spatial inversion individually, so that $(\Inv\TR)^{\,}_\rho=1$, while momentum density is odd under both individually, so that $(\Inv\TR)^{\,}_{\pi}=1$.
 The Onsager relation \eqref{eq:OnsagerCoeffs} then implies that